myersm0/talon-organteq/README.md

 Organteq is a trademark of Modartt.
 This project is not affiliated with or endorsed by Modartt.

+***Status note***: This repo has been considerably refactored and reimagined since v0.1.
+The forthcoming v0.2, in progress, introduces an additional dependency on the Prolog logic programming language, but with the benefit of offering a much more capable reasoning engine than I had previously in pure Python.
+However, there are still some bugs that I'm working out with the Talon integration.
+Check back soon.

+## Motivation
+Traditionally, organ registration involves manipulating stops at either a very fine or a very coarse granularity: either via individual stops, or via activation of pre-recorded combinations which must be planned in advance and which affect organ state globally (typically across all manuals).

+The system prototyped in this repo introduces a different way.
+You can still manipulate stops individually.
+But you can also group them in arbitrary ways and manipulate each of those groups as units: mix them together, subtract one from another, layer them conditionally on top of each other, etc, or even introduce nondeterministic elements (randomness).
+Anything that can be expressed logically in terms of known properties of the state of your organ in Organteq, you can express it with these tools.

+This system is driven by formal logic, specifically by the reasoning tool called Prolog.
+While this is not a new concept, recent advances in voice recognition technology make it newly practical in application here.

 ## Prerequisites
 Requires [SWI-Prolog](https://www.swi-prolog.org).
 On a Mac with Homebrew you can install it like this:
 ```